canvas-gamification/canvas-gamification/README.rst

 * reCaptcha
     * For production, you need to obtain your reCaptcha key and provide it in env files.
     * `Details <https://www.google.com/recaptcha/about/>`__
+    * For local development, recaptcha will be automatically validated

 Local Dev
 ---------